AyatanaIndicators/ayatana-indicator-application/README.md

 ## About this Software Component

-The -application Ayatana System Indicator is an application menu indicator for Unity7, MATE and Lomiri (optionally for others, e.g. XFCE, LXDE).
+The -application Ayatana System Indicator is an application menu indicator for Unity7 and optionally for others, e.g. MATE, XFCE, LXDE).
 The indicator takes menus from applications and places them into the panel.

 Its behavior and features are listed at